 2.0 Units.
-2 lecture hrs/wk.
+1.5 lecture and 1.5 lab hrs/wk.
 Prerequisite: COUR 110.

-Corequisite: COUR 170.
-Student develop knowledge and skill in the use of a computer-aided transcription system.
-Introduction of the computerized stenotype machine, computer editing, printing, real-time reporting, and multimedia technology in the court reporting industry are emphasized.
+Students develop knowledge and skill in the use of a computer-aided transcription system.
+Introduction of the computerized stenotype machine, computer editing, printing, realtime reporting, and reporting technology in the court reporting industry are emphasized.
+Instruction is a combination of lecture, demonstration, simulation on the computer, and class discussion.
 (CSU)